Vindulamj/IntersectionZoo-Docs/docs/source/usage.rst

 Runnig IntersectionZoo
 -----------------------

-To undertand how an enviroment simulations work, we provide a simple simulation loop.
+To undertand how IntersectionZoo enviroment simulations work, we provide a simple simulation loop.
 To run and visualize the simualtion, use the following command from the root of IntersectionZoo repository.
 Note that this will not start any training but will only run a single simulation with pre-define constant accelerarion for each vehicle.

 .. code-block:: console